"What are antacids, and how do they work?

-- ACIPHEX is usually taken one time each day.
+- ACIPHEX is usually taken 1 time each day.
 Your doctor will tell you the time of day to take ACIPHEX, based on your medical condition.

 - ACIPHEX can be taken with or without food.
 Your doctor will tell you whether to take this medicine with or without food based on your medical condition.

-- Swallow each ACIPHEX tablet whole with water.
-Do not chew, crush, or split ACIPHEX tablets Tell your doctor if you cannot swallow tablets whole.
-You may need a different medicine.
+- Swallow each ACIPHEX tablet whole.
+Do not chew, crush, or split ACIPHEX tablets.
+Tell your doctor if you cannot swallow tablets whole.

 - If you miss a dose of ACIPHEX, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your normal schedule.
 Do not take 2 doses at the same time.

-- If you take too much ACIPHEX, call your doctor or Poison Control Center right away, or go to the nearest hospital emergency room.
+- If you take too much ACIPHEX, call your doctor or your poison control center at 1-800-222-1222 right away, or go to the nearest hospital emergency room.

 - Your doctor may prescribe antibiotic medicines with ACIPHEX to help treat a stomach infection and heal stomach (duodenal) ulcers that are caused by bacteria called H. pylori.
 Make sure you read the patient information that comes with an antibiotic before you start taking it.

 What are the possible side effects of ACIPHEX?